BSE on MoS2: solvers

 To solve the Bethe–Salpeter equation (BSE), it is customary to rewrite it in the basis of transitions between valence and conduction states.
 In this representation, the problem takes the form of an eigenvalue equation for an effective two-particle Hamiltonian.
 For a non–spin-polarized system and in the optical limit \(q=0\), the matrix elements of the two-particle Hamiltonian are given by:

 where \(vck\) indicates the pair of quasiparticle states \(vk\) and \(ck\) (that is, an electron-hole transition from the valence band to the conduction band with momentum \(\mathbf{k}\)).
-Quasiparticle energies are either calculated from a previous GW calculations or approximated by the Kohn-Sham energies (calculated at DFT level) corrected through a scissor operator.
+Quasiparticle energies are either calculated from a previous GW calculation or approximated by the Kohn-Sham energies (calculated at DFT level) corrected via a scissor operator.

-The first term on the RHS is the quasiparticle energy differences (diagonal only).
-The second term is the kernel which is the sum of the electron-hole exchange part \(V\) – which stems from the Hartree potential and has a repulsive effect – and the electron-hole attraction part \(W\) – which stems from the screened exchange potential: this term is attractive and responsible for the binding of electron-hole pairs.
+The first term on the RHS is given by the quasiparticle energy differences (diagonal only).
+The second term is the kernel, which is the sum of the electron-hole exchange part \(V\) – which stems from the Hartree potential and has a repulsive effect – and the electron-hole attraction part \(W\) – which stems from the screened exchange potential: this term is attractive and it is responsible for the binding of electron-hole pairs.
 The electron-hole interaction kernel both shifts (diagonal contributions) and couples (off-diagonal contributions) the quasiparticle energy differences.

 The kernel contributions are built up by calculating the following expressions: